PatentAnalysis/patent-analysis/README.md

 Created by: Salvatore Immordino, Michael Scott, Xu Han,... **Please add** at 04/16/2018

-Input_data2.csv is not available here judging the large size.
+Input_data2.csv is not available here due to its large size.
 It will be sent upon request.

 Major methods used:
 TF-IDF, Silhouette Coefficient, Clustering